2026-27 Course Catalog

 Introduction to Graphic Design (Elective)

 This course introduces students to the fundamentals of graphic design, including design principles, typography, color theory, and branding.
-Students will gain hands-on experience using industry-standard software like Adobe InDesign while working on projects such as logos, poster design, booklets, and packaging design.
-Students will deepen their understanding of this field by meeting graphic designers and learning about their daily tasks and career paths.
-The course culminates in a final project, allowing students to showcase the concepts and skills they’ve developed throughout the semester.
+Students gain experience using industry-standard software such as Adobe InDesign, while working on projects such as logos, poster design, booklets, and packaging design.
+Students deepen their understanding of this field by meeting graphic designers and learning about their daily tasks and career paths.
+The course culminates in a final project, allowing students to showcase the concepts and skills developed throughout the semester.

 Grade Level: 10-12